 Do: Recheck if needed anytime during season

 Scopes get bumped.
 Rifles bounce around in the vehicle or fall over when crossing a fence.
 Things happen.
-Do not assume that the scope will stay sighted in over the course of a long season.
-This is especially true for seasons that span several months like many predator seasons.
+Do not assume that the scope will stay sighted in over the course of a long season, like many predator seasons.
 If you ever suspect the sights are off, don't be afraid to check.
+At the very least, this scope check will serve as a confidence shot.

 Don’t: Make multiple adjustments and not confirm